 Hiring entities are moving towards taking employment contracts and standardizing them, trying to simplify matters.
 However, there is still an opening to negotiate contract terms.
 It would help if you did this, as you want the contract to cover the important points and not be open to interpretation.
 It is one reason a contract lawyer is so essential in the review process of employment agreements.
 Unfair or ambiguous points of a contract can be addressed and handled.

 A very important point to watch is the contract language.
 It can be vague or favorable to the employer and not the employee.
 It can appear anywhere but is particularly difficult regarding the physician’s schedule and duties.
 When you see the words “… will be determined by the practice…” it is time to be wary.

-Bonuses and compensation based on productivity are another area to review carefully.
-Any payment of bonuses and incentives should be paid through the time of termination rather than a specific date.
+Bonuses and compensation based on productivity are other areas to review carefully.
+Any payment of bonus and incentives should be paid through the time of termination rather than a specific date.
 The wording here is crucial.
-The benefit start date also should be carefully reviewed, or the physician could get stuck paying COBRA premiums himself until the start date in the contract of the new employer.
+The benefits start date also should be carefully reviewed, or the physician could get stuck paying COBRA premiums himself until the start date in the contract of the new employer.

 Why Hire a Contract Lawyer?

 A contract lawyer will be able to effectively review a contract, making sure anything vague or which is an overreach is modified and made clear and reasonable.
 All the contract terms need reasonable boundaries, and a contract attorney can ensure this occurs.

 It can be highly beneficial to have an attorney review your contract and help with negotiating points of the contract.
 You want the terminology in the contract to protect you on your job.
 You want to ensure no trick wording would harm you if you were fired illegally.
 It is best to rely on a professional to cover all bases.